 The progression of Duchenne muscular dystrophy (DMD) can be delayed in mice by supplementing their diet with urolithin A, according to new results reported today.
 The results, published on Science Translational Medicine, give hope that one day new treatment options may be developed for muscular dystrophy, a non-curable genetic condition characterized by progressive muscle degeneration.
 About 1 in 3.500 children are born with DMD, which significantly reduces life expectancy.

 The new research is led by Professor Johan Auwerx, MD, PhD from the Swiss Federal Institute of Technology EPFL, and from the University of Lausanne in collaboration with scientists from the Swiss company Amazentis.
-It highlights the important role that defective mitochondria can play in muscular dystrophy.
+He highlights the important role that defective mitochondria can play in muscular dystrophy.
 The power plants of cells, the mitochondria, produce the energy needed for normal muscle function.
 But muscle cells taken from human DMD patients and from mice under equivalent conditions show significant defects in mitochondrial activity.

 the role of mitophagy